MatiasCarabella/graph-matrix-pathfinder/README.md

 # Graph Matrix Implementation

-A Java implementation of graph data structures and algorithms using adjacency matrices.
-This project provides a comprehensive set of tools for graph manipulation and analysis, including multiple pathfinding algorithms and cycle detection.
+Java implementation of graph data structures and algorithms using adjacency matrices.
+This project provides a set of tools for graph manipulation and analysis, including multiple pathfinding algorithms and cycle detection.

 ## Features